McDonald’s Cheeseburger

 What is Potassium Sorbate?

-The purpose of using potassium sorbate is to inhibit the growth of molds, yeast, and fungi to increase the shelf life of processed foods.
+The additive inhibits the growth of molds, yeast, and fungi and increases the shelf life of processed foods.

 Allergens